 Mobile HF In A Car

 It is also quite feasible to install a Mobile HF station in a car.
 The slide above shows Dave, N1RF’s installation of a Stage 2 setup in his Honda Accord.
 The mount is a custom-made unit done by a local fabricator.
-Also note the equipment mounting on the fold down rear seat of the vehicle.
-This installation uses and Icom IC-7100 and has produced some great DX contacts including on to the Philippines from New England on 20m using 100w.
+Also, note the equipment mounting on the fold-down rear seat of the vehicle.
+This installation uses an Icom IC-7100 and has produced some great DX contacts, including on to the Philippines from New England on 20m using 100w.

 Operating Mobile HF

 Our presentation included some tips for operating a Mobile HF station.
 See the graphic above for details.
-I believe that even a well executed Stage 1 station coupled with good operating technique and some patience can yield a DXCC in many parts of the US and Europe.
-I was able to make many contacts to Europe and some to Australia, New Zealand, Hawaii and Alaska using our Stage one setup.
+I believe that even a well-executed Stage 1 station coupled with good operating technique and some patience can yield a DXCC in many parts of the US and Europe.
+I was able to make many contacts in Europe and some in Australia, New Zealand, Hawaii, and Alaska using our Stage one setup.
 If you progress through Stages 2 and 3, this gets easier.
 We have worked over 110 DXCCs from our Mobile HF Station and confirmed 100 in about 9 months with our Stage 3 setup.
-The Stage 3 setup has produced some of our most memorable QSO’s to date including my very first 75m phone contact ever to Japan and a contact with Ulleung Island, South Korea on the 40m band using SSB phone (these contacts were made from the East Coast of the USA).
+The Stage 3 setup has produced some of our most memorable QSOs to date, including my very first 75m phone contact ever to Japan and a contact with Ulleung Island, South Korea, on the 40m band using SSB phone (these contacts were made from the East Coast of the USA).